ARMmbed/mbed-os-5-docs/docs/api/drivers/FlashIAP.md

 ## Flash IAP example

-For an example that uses the `FlashIAP` driver, please see the [bootloader example](https://github.com/ARMmbed/mbed-os-example-bootloader).
+For a program that uses the `FlashIAP` driver, please see the [Mbed Stress Test](https://github.com/ARMmbed/mbed-stress-test).